jkurtb/python-api-challenge/README.md

 * OpenWeatherMap API
 * and a little common sense to create a model representation of weather across world cities

-Subsequently, the output entails a series of scatter plots to showcase the following relationships:
+Subsequently, the output entails a series of scatter plots that showcase the following relationships:

 * Temperature (F) vs. Latitude
 ![Fig1_LatitudeVsTemperature](https://user-images.githubusercontent.com/65078870/85260447-b2411780-b438-11ea-8c7f-29f6ed97fb29.png)